Information for Teens about Vaping and Smoking

 • acrylamide

-Metals such as nickel, tin, and lead have been found in e-juice.
-This is likely because the e-liquid comes into contact with the metal coil used to heat the liquid into an aerosol.
+Metals such as nickel, tin, and lead have also been found in vaping aerosol.

 Health Concerns for Youth